Bruker Prize Lecture 2023

 3. Theses that were previously submitted for the 2022 competition are still eligible if they fall within the dates above; authors of such theses should contact Chris Wedge (as below) but need not resubmit the paperwork.

-The online application portal is closed at http://www.esr-group.org/bruker-thesis-prize/.
-Applications should have been sent, in the form of four PDF files (one-page summary of the thesis, the full thesis, supervisor support letter, examiner support letter)
+The online application portal is open at http://www.esr-group.org/bruker-thesis-prize/.
+Applications should have been sent, in the form of four PDF files (one-page summary of the thesis, the full thesis, supervisor support one-page letter, examiner support one-page letter)

 Any enquiries about the thesis prize should be directed to the ESR Group Secretary — Dr Chris Wedge (email@example.com).